sfu-ireceptor/turnkey-service/README.md

 1) Directly on a Linux "bare metal" server

-2) Within a suitably configured Linux Virtual Machine (e.g. VMWare, Parallels, VirtualBox, Amazon Web Services, etc.)
+2) Within a suitably configured Linux Virtual Machine (e.g. VMWare, Parallels, VirtualBox, Amazon Web Services, OpenStack etc.)

 Your choice of Linux operating system is not too critical except that the specific details on how to configure the system may differ between Linux flavors.
 For the moment, as of November 2017, we are working here with a recent 'latest' release (i.e. 16.04) of Ubuntu server.